 Grooming Your Puppy for the First Time

-Dogs can have impressive memories, and first experiences stick with us all - including puppy's first grooming session.
-In order to make subsequent grooming sessions less stressful, it's important to make the first grooming session as pleasant and stress-free as possible.
+Dogs can have impressive memories, and first experiences stick with us all - including the puppy's first grooming session.
+To make subsequent grooming sessions less stressful, it's important to make the first grooming session as pleasant and stress-free as possible.

 Start by getting your puppy comfortable with you touching their nails, fur, paws, teeth, and ears from as early of an age as possible, and do this all of the time, before introducing the brush.
 You can also get them used to water by dipping their paws into a warm tub of water that goes just above their paws, gradually introducing more water every time you try dipping them.
 If you already know the kind of puppy shampoo you or the professional groomer will be using let your puppy get used to the smell by letting them sniff it off your fingers or even by putting a little bit on their paws.

 Once your puppy is used to being handled you can start brushing and combing them at home, this even gets them accustomed to the tools a professional groomer may use (a brush and comb).
 Then once your puppy is roughly 16 weeks old you can give them a full grooming session or take them to a professional groomer, this will be around the same time that they should be finished with their schedule of puppy vaccinations.

 As we said earlier you should get your puppy adjusted to the grooming basics such as being touched and being around water as early as possible, so when it comes time to groom them they won't be as nervous or anxious.

 Here we have listed the steps for how you can brush your puppy at home:

 - Once your puppy has acclimated to being handled and having their fur wet, slowly and gently introduce the actual grooming process.
 Don't go straight for the big knots; start by letting them sniff the brush and comb then gently touch the brush to their fur so they can get adjusted to the feeling of the brush.
 Do this for about two minutes at a time several times a day.